-All newly arrived international students must attend the orientation programs coordinated by the Office of International Programs
+All newly arrived international students must attend the orientation coordinated by the Office of International Programs and Services

-and Services (IPS) for the Fall and Spring Semesters.
+(IPS) for the Fall and Spring Semesters.
 Immigration regulations require

+students

-students to register their presence in the US within 30 days of the program start
+to register their presence in the US within 30 days of the program start date listed

-date listed on their immigration document (I-20/DS-2019).
-Registration takes place
+on their immigration document (I-20/DS-2019).
+Registration takes place during orientation

 If your program has an irregular start date and begins during the academic year, you may not be able to participate in the IPS orientation program.
 In that case, you must visit IPS in person before the 30-day deadline to register your immigration documents with our office.